SMC Mayor calls on Lt Governor

-JAMMU: Mayor, Srinagar Municipal Corporation, Sh.
-Junaid Azim Mattu today called on Lieutenant Governor, Manoj Sinha here at Raj Bhavan.
+JAMMU, Jan 21: Mayor, Srinagar Municipal Corporation, Junaid Azim Mattu today called on Lieutenant Governor, Manoj Sinha here at Raj Bhavan.

 Mattu, during his meeting with the Lt Governor, briefed the latter about various ongoing initiatives being launched by SMC.